giordano-lucas/dex-cyclic-arbitrage/index.md

 After `zero-padding` the tensor build is of shape `N x 3 x 600 x 16`.

-> **Note**: the `NaN` introduced by the computed are filled using `0` in order to have comparable shapes with the AE features.
+> **Note**: the `NaN` introduced by the computed are filled using `0` to have comparable shapes with the AE features.

 Again since we have a massive imbalance between classes the `accuracy` metrics needs to be avoided.
-We will investigate the differences if terms of `precision` and `recall`, in particular through the `f1-score` metric.
+We will investigate the differences in terms of `precision` and `recall`, in particular through the `f1-score` metric.

 ### Results